Critique-Guided Distillation for Robust Reasoning via Refinement: Introduction

 \section{Introduction}

-Supervised fine-tuning (SFT) is a foundational technique for teaching large language models (LLMs) to perform diverse downstream tasks by mimicking expert-annotated outputs~\citep{wei2022finetuned,sanh2022multitask}.
-Despite its success, vanilla SFT has notable limitations: it increases model's tendency to hallucinate~\citep{gekhman2024does}, exhibits limited out-of-distribution generalization~\citep{chu2025sft}, and struggles to generalize to harder problem instances~\citep{sun2024easytohard,sun2025climbing}.
-These shortcomings raise fundamental questions about SFT’s capacity for robust, and complex reasoning.
+Supervised fine-tuning (SFT) is the dominant approach for adapting large language models to downstream tasks~\citep{wei2022finetuned, sanh2022multitask}.
+Despite its success, vanilla SFT exhibits well-documented limitations: increased hallucination tendency~\citep{gekhman2024does}, poor out-of-distribution generalization~\citep{chu2025sft}, and difficulty scaling to harder problem instances~\citep{sun2024easytohard, sun2025climbing}.
+These shortcomings stem from a fundamental issue: SFT teaches models \emph{what} to output without explaining \emph{why}.

-An alternative approach to improve reasoning leverages \emph{critique} and \emph{revision} at inference time: a model generates an initial answer, critiques it, then refines its output based on that critique~\citep{kim2023language,madaan2023self-refine,shinn2023reflexion,saunders2022self}.
-While effective, these multi-pass prompting methods incur high computational costs and latency during deployment.

-To integrate critique signals without extra inference costs, recent works has moved these steps into training.
-Rejection Sampling Fine-Tuning (RFT)~\citep{yuan2023scaling} trains the model on its own generated outputs that are verified or ranked by a reward model, thus incorporating value-based feedback.
-Critique Fine-Tuning (CFT) instead trains a student model to reproduce teacher-generated critiques~\citep{Wang2025CritiqueFT}.
-Although CFT outperforms vanilla SFT on several math benchmarks, prolonged CFT can induce output-format drift, overfitting to critique patterns rather than stable answer structures and its gains are sensitive to the quality of the critiques provided.

-In this work, we introduce \textbf{$\methodnamelongform$} (Fig.~\ref{fig:main_compare}), a novel multi-step fine-tuning paradigm in which a student model learns to \textbf{transform} its own initial outputs into high-quality refinements, rather than just generating critiques.
-Concretely, we condition a teacher model to produce both critiques and corresponding corrected answers, and train the student to map its raw response to the teacher’s refined version by conditioning it on the critique.
-By internalizing not only how to identify errors but also what a polished response looks like, \methodname\ closes the loop between diagnosis and correction.
-Importantly, the use of initial answers and critiques is restricted to the training phase: at inference time CGD requires only the original prompt and produces the refined answer in a single pass, with no need for critiques.
-This design both avoids format drift compared to CFT (Fig.~\ref{fig:main_compare}) and eliminates the inference-time overhead of multi-pass critique methods.